Types Of Stress

 The helicopter parents, on the other hand, shield their children from any adversity, thus preventing them from flexing their stress-tolerance muscles.

 Scientists have found that having safe, stable, and nurturing relationships with caregivers can protect a child from toxic effects of stress.
-These relationships keep children safe from physical and emotional harm.
-They provide predictability and consistency in the child’s environment, and nurture children’s developing self-confidence and sense of self-worth13.
+These relationships keep children safe from physical harm and emotional problems.
+They provide predictability and consistency in the child’s environments.
+Close parent-child relationships also nurture a child’s developing self-confidence and sense of self-worth13.

 - 1.Huether G. Stress and the adaptive self‐organization of neuronal connectivity during early childhood.
 Int j dev neurosci.
 Published online June 1998:297-306. doi:10.1016/s0736-5748(98)00023-9